The Feedback Capacity of Noisy Output is the STate (NOST) Channels: Examples

+On the one hand, for any power of $n=1,2,\dots$, entries $(\tilde{Q}^{n})_{1 2}=(\tilde{Q}^{n})_{2 1}=0$, i.e., there is no path from output $y'=1$ to output $y=2$ (and from $y'=2$ to $y=1$); and therefore, the POST($\alpha$) is not strongly irreducible.
+On the other hand, $Q_{i j}>0$ for all $i,j \in \cY$ and $\alpha\in [0,1)$, and thus the POST($\alpha$) channel is connected (except for $\alpha=1$, in which case the feedback capacity is trivially $0$).
+Consequently, Theorem \ref{theorem:cap} recovers its known feedback capacity, which is the closed-form capacity expression of a simple $Z$ channel, as was derived in \cite{POSTchannel}.

-In Subsection \ref{subsec:noisy} we generalize the POST($\alpha$) channel to have a stochastic state evolution, as illustrated on the right-hand side of Fig. \ref{fig:ZS-channel}, and study its feedback capacity with and without CSI available at the encoder.
+It is compelling that many channel instances like the trapdoor \cite{Permuter06_trapdoor_submit}, Ising \cite{Ising_channel} and and POST($\alpha$) share the same channel characterization $Q(y|x,s')$.
+However, their feedback capacity is fundamentally different due to the channel state evolution.
+In Section \ref{subsec:noisy}, we generalize the POST($\alpha$) channel to have a stochastic state evolution, and study its feedback capacity with and without CSI available at the encoder.
+We now proceed to Example b) of a periodic connected NOST channel that does not satisfy strong aperiodicity \cite[Def.~4]{chen2005capacity}.

+\paragraph{A periodic NOST channel} Let $\cX=\cS=\{0,1\}, \cY=\{0:3\}$, where for both states a general binary-input binary-output channel (BIBO) is obtained, yet with different outputs, as given on the LHS of Fig. \ref{fig:periodic-channel}.
+The state $s_i$ is a deterministic function of the output $y_i$, as given on the RHS of Fig. \ref{fig:periodic-channel}, and it induces a periodic Markov output process with period $2$.
+Although the output Markov chain is periodic, Theorem \ref{theorem:cap} can determine the feedback capacity of this channel, because it is clearly a connected NOST channel.
+Denote the DMC capacities of the BIBOs in $s_{i-1}=0,1$ by $C_1,C_2$, respectively.
+Applying Theorem \ref{theorem:cap} gives that $C_{\text{FB}}$ of this periodic channel example is the average of $C_1$ and $C_2$, because any stationary output distribution $\pi(y'), y'\in \cY$ satisfies $\pi_{Y'}(0)+\pi_{Y'}(1)=\pi_{Y'}(2)+\pi_{Y'}(3)=0.5$; thus the feedback capacity is